 Gigabit speed connections, once limited to specific neighborhoods in only the largest cities, is now more widely available than ever.
 According to the The Internet & Television Association, gigabit service is available to more than 80% of households in the United States, with gigabit speed connections offered in more than 40 states.
-(See our guide to learn what Is gig-speed Internet.)
+(See our guide to learn what is gigabit Internet.)

 How much speed do I have?

 Before you can make an informed decision about your Internet speed, it’s important that you find out how much speed you’re actually getting right now.
 And there are plenty of places to find that out.

 We have this handy guide, which ranks all of the top Internet speed tools and apps from best to worst.
 The roundup analyzes them based on their accuracy, the speed with which you can get your results, and the kinds of information you can get.
 Better yet, many of the tools will give you insight into what your download speeds might be on everything from 4K videos to movie streaming.